Previously only discussed behind closed doors; chemotherapy’s aftermath of memory problems, fatigue, anger, and despair are now out in the open

 One has to realize that the art of medicine is a healing continuum that embodies learning about the disease process, formulating specific treatment options, and then redirecting these parameters to meet your personal and ever-changing needs.
 Treatments are far from perfect, but strides made within the past decade for curing breast cancer have been tremendous and are responsible for the continued health of countless women and men.

 Treatment options are multidimensional, relying on the control of breast cancer through surgery, chemotherapy gene identification, and radiation therapy.
 Someday we hope to identify and isolate the genetic causes of cancer.
-Until such time current treatments reflect the present day state of medical research and are still the most effective that humanity has ever yet known.
+Until such time current treatments reflect the present-day state of medical research and are still the most effective that humanity has ever yet known.

 The healing of the body through the mind-body connection, given the appropriate environment, is legendary.
 This restorative process can only occur if attended to with the awareness of the problem and the desire to help oneself.
 Cancer is the Gordian Knot of our era.
 How do we cure cancer while maintaining the stability and health of the human body?

-Multitasking, or simultaneously performing many tasks at once, may be disruptive to the thoughtful understanding of each task that your brain needs to analyze and formulate answers.
+Multitasking, or simultaneously performing many tasks at once, maybe disruptive to the thoughtful understanding of each task that your brain needs to analyze and formulate answers.
 Try riding five trains at the same time that are going in different directions.
 Which destination will you reach when traveling in such a chaotic pattern, and do you really save time?
 Or is it just a huge expenditure of your brain’s energy?
-The brain may process these tasks but there is a toll that must be paid.
+The brain may process these tasks but there is a tool that must be paid.
 Multiple centers of the brain light up at once when you try to do simultaneous tasks.
-Remember that the brain is constantly working to maintain your life functions of breathing, circulation, fighting infection, controlling muscle movement, thoughts, vision, hearing and speech to name but a few tasks.
+Remember that the brain is constantly working to maintain your life functions of breathing, circulation, fighting infection, controlling muscle movement, thoughts, vision, hearing, and speech to name but a few tasks.

 Asking your brain to jump through hoops to satisfy your multiple comes at a cost.
 Multi-tasking boosts stress hormones, which are already zooming upward; wearing down your finely balanced internal system resulting in fatigue, loss of focus, and chaos.
 How often have you forgotten where you were driving when on the phone?
 A famous actress noted that she likes to save time by reading a book or watching a movie while having sex.